 It may be your first foray into grill ownership, or it may be one of many in your grilling arsenal, or perhaps after many years of gas grilling you’ve returned to this classic as to an old and trusted friend?

 Whatever your reason, you will not regret this purchase as it surely is one of the very best charcoal grills.
-We have a few more details in our Weber Original Kettle review, or to find more info with current pricing and delivery options, click here.
+We have a few more details in our Weber Original Kettle review if you wish to dig deeper.

 Runner Up – Weber Performer Deluxe